 We join together as individuals who share a common faith based on traditions of Torah and Judaism as understood through Reform Jewish teaching and principles.
 Within this Jewish context, the congregation acknowledges individuality and supports diversity in belief and practice.
-We foster a sense of community by striving to ensure that members feel that they belong and that they matter to one another.
+We foster a sense of community by striving to ensure that members, and those who support them, feel that they belong and they matter to one another.
 Caring for the needs of our community and its members is a mitzvah (sacred obligation), and those needs will be met through our commitment to be together.